QuagKhai003/InsuranceConsoleApp/README.md

 - This project contain one folder of application, 1 report and two images

-- InsuranceConsoleAppActivityDiagram is an image of activity diagram.
+- InsuranceConsoleAppActivityDiagram.png is an image of activity diagram.
 This would be used in case the image of activity diagram in the report is not clear

-- InsuranceConsoleApp is an image of unified modeling language diagram.
+- InsuranceConsoleAppUMLDiagram.png is an image of unified modeling language diagram.
 This would be used in case the image of activity diagram in the report is not clear

 <h2>Instruction</h2>